Fort Van Meter

 Fort Van Meter is a small rectangular building constructed of stone with thick walls measuring 15 inches thick.
-Along these walls are firing ports in which white settlers would use for defense against the Indians.
+Along these walls are firing ports in which white settlers would use for defense against Native American attacks.
 This structure is one of five left that was built by the Van Meter family that are located in the Allegheny Mountains.
 The structure is located nine miles south Romney close to Glebe, WV.
 The structure is roughly twenty feet wide by fourteen feet deep.

 History of the Van Meter family runs deep in the development and growth of America.
 The family is Dutch American and was primarily farmers and breeders of livestock and most of all pioneers of the expanded frontier.
 They were also masters of several other trades; the family could have had there on community ranging from blacksmiths to government.
 The Van Meters helped the likes of George Washington, Daniel Boone, and Abraham Lincoln.
 The family helped George Washington secure his seat in the Virginia House of Burgess and helped Daniel Boone defend Boonesborough.
 The family was vast across the frontier movement west.